 3. Western Black Widow Spider

-Like the Northern black widow spider, the Western black widow (Latrodectus various) can also deliver potent venom.
+Like the Northern black widow spider, the Western black widow (Latrodectus hesperus) can also deliver potent venom.
 This can cause nausea, pain, and sweating.

 The Western black widow spider is around 1 inch long with hourglass marks.
 They can be found in the western regions of North America, from Canada to Mexico.